 What it does show however is poor sleep is much more common among those who do no exercise.

 We defined an 'Adjusted Diet' as anyone who said they follow a flexitarian (plant-based with occasional inclusion of meat), pescatarian (plant-based and fish, but not meat), vegetarian or vegan diet.
+You may enjoy our article 'Mistakes to avoid on a plant-based diet'.

 Sleep and stress

+More than 4 in 10 people in our survey describe their stress levels as high or overwhelming, and only 1 in 10 describe themselves as stress free.
+These are staggering statistics.
 Our research shows poor sleep is twice as common among people with high levels of stress than those who describe their stress as manageable.

 Poor sleep consistently affects 3 in 10 of us between the age of 18 and 44.
 However, once we reach 45, poor sleep affects more than 4 in 10 of us.